gristlabs/grist-help/help/en/docs/FAQ.md

 1. Open the team site to which you want add a second owner.

-2. Click "Manage Users" under the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist.
+2. Click 'Manage Users' under the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist.

 3. Add the new email address as Owner, and click Confirm.